 ❑ at least 19 years of age

-❑ in receipt of a source of income (could be from having a job or with help from Employment Support and Income Assistance, Employment Insurance, child support, etc.)
+❑ in receipt of a source of income (could be from having a job or with help from Income Assistance, Employment Insurance, child support, etc.)

-❑ interested in counselling for yourself, children, and/or group counselling
+❑ ready to commit to counselling for yourself, children, and/or group counselling

 ❑ willing to make personal goals related to education, employment, financial independence, and finding permanent housing after leaving an Alice House unit

-Acceptance into our program is based on unit size and availability.
+Acceptance into our program is based on unit size and availability and our ability to meet your needs.

 What is the process?